STealthy-and-haSTy/SublimeScraps/README.md

    instead of hard coding it.

- * [session_cleaner](session_cleaner/README.md) is a Python script that cleans the recent worksapces section of the `Session.sublime_session` file so that projects that no longer exist don't show up in the project switch panel.
+ * [session_cleaner](session_cleaner/README.md) is a Python script that cleans the recent workspaces section of the `Session.sublime_session` file so that projects that no longer exist don't show up in the project switch panel.

  * [package_bootstrap](package_bootstrap/README.md) is example code that shows